Yarrawonga Football Club: Club history

 The Yarrawonga teams have been competing in the Ovens & Murray Football League since 1930.

 Prior to this the club had played in a line association that was based along the Benalla to Yarrawonga railway line.
 This association had frequent name changes dating back to 1889.

+In 1957, it was confirmed that Bill Stephen would be coaching the club for at least the next three years (until 1960).
+He coached the team from 1958 to 1963.

 The 2010 decade saw the Pigeons play the most finals of any Club in the Ovens and Murray (28).

 's Tom Lonergan played for Yarrawonga before moving to Melbourne and being drafted into the Australian Football League.
 Former Carlton full forward Brendan Fevola played for Yarrawonga from 2012 until 2015.

-In 2018 the club had three players drafted to the AFL: Ely Smith, James Jordon and Finbar O'Dwyer.
+In the 2018 AFL draft, Yarrawonga FNC had three players drafted to various AFL clubs: Ely Smith, James Jordon and Finbar O'Dwyer.

-In Round 2, Easter Sunday 2020 at Mulwala, Xavier Leslie was due to play his 300th Senior O&MFNL Game for the Pigeons.
-He will be the club's only player to achieve such a feat.
+In Round 2, Easter Sunday 2020 at Mulwala, Xavier Leslie played his 300th Senior O&MFNL Game for the Pigeons, the club's only player to achieve such a feat.